Retirement Article

 5. Social Interaction

 Retirement will pull you away from those you interacted with when you were working.
 (Sometimes that can be a good thing.)
 Now you no longer maintain all of those social connections or engage in as many conversations.
 Don't give up on all of them.
-It's important to stay close to the friends you have or work toward making new ones.
+It's important to stay close to the friends you have and work toward making new ones.

 If you're not one for volunteering, there are alternatives.
 You can enroll in classes at your local community college or attend workshops on subjects you enjoy.
 Both of these will give you the opportunity to socially interact with others.
 They will also challenge (mentally stimulate) your brain and expand your knowledge base.